hm-lang/core/proposals/README.md

 The `Int` here only lives inside of the block when `nextGenerator` is called, and so it will not be there for the returned function.
 TODO: if `Int` is defined as `;` then can we assume it's a reference?  no, it could be a temporary.
+We can always define temporaries outside of the function block so that they stick around.

 TODO: discussion here: should we allow functions to be passed in as if they are pointers? i think this is fine, but maybe there are some edge cases that allow pointers to escape.